 Fortunately, wrapping paper may provide endless play opportunities for children and festive decorating ideas for your home.

-- Flip it over and use the white backside as a large coloring page for children to doodle and color on.
+- Flip it over and use the white backside as a large coloring sheet for children to doodle and color on.
 My sons loved having such a large canvas to work with and quickly made their own wrapping paper designs.
 I was tempted to save and use the new side for next year's gifts.

 - Put scraps through a shredder or cut it up to make fun confetti and strips for stuffing in future packages and gift baskets.
 Or to line bird cages and cat beds.

 - When packing up your holiday decorations this year, use leftover paper to wrap delicate ornaments.
 Bonus, your hands won't get all inky like with newspapers.

 - Use the cardboard tube for kindling and logs + 17 more uses for the cardboard tubes.